 Place about 2 tbsp of the mixture onto your pre-heated and greased skillet; cook for about 2 minutes on each side.
 Repeat for the rest of the batter.

-- The Betty Crocker packages have less ounces of dry mix in their packages than the other brands, so I've found that slightly less than 2/3 cup of milk works best for this brand.
+- The Betty Crocker packages have a little less dry mix in their packages than the other brands, so I've found that slightly less than 2/3 cup of milk works best for this brand.

 - The smaller the pancakes, the easier they are to flip.
 If you measure each one out to 2 tbsp you should get about 10 pancakes.

-- You can also add a little vanilla extract or even some additonal mix-ins to your batter if you'd like (chocolate chips, fruit, flax meal, etc.)
+- You can also add a little vanilla extract or even some additional mix-ins to your batter such as chocolate chips, walnuts, fruit, flax meal, etc.